Frequently Asked Questions

 How can I find out more about STEP and keep updated?

 Please check this website from time to time as well (swindonstep.org.uk) for updates, photos and news stories.
+If you have any questions at any time, please use the Contact Us link at the top to send us an email.

 How do I give my comments / feedback?

 In groups, we ask young people on a weekly basis to comment on the sessions they have taken part in and give any feed back they have.
-Workers keep weekly records of how sessions have gone.
+Workers keep weekly records (group notes) of how sessions have gone.
 We ask for verbal and written feedback from parents/carers so that we can report back to our funders, so welcome any comments you may have.
-We also hold Open Evenings throughout the year where everyone is invited to see young people's work, for certificates to be presented and we usually have food, a raffle and music!
+We also hold Open Evenings where everyone is invited to see young people's work, for certificates to be presented and we usually have food, a raffle and music!

 If you have any comments, suggestions or feedback to give on anything you've read or the service you've received, we would love to hear from you.
 Please use the Contact Us link above to send us an email or call the office directly.